Skip to content

 LeftRight

-Defence Secretary Pete Hegseth fired Army Chief of Staff Gen. Randy George and two other generals on 2 April, according to the Pentagon.
-The trigger was not operational disagreement.
+Defence Secretary Pete Hegseth fired Army Chief of Staff Gen. Randy George and 2 other generals on 2 April.
 George had resisted blocking promotions for Black and female officers.
-His replacement is acting chief Gen. Christopher LaNeve, Hegseth's former personal military aide.
+Acting chief is Gen. Christopher LaNeve, Hegseth's former personal military aide.

 Sources:Pentagon / Department of Defense·Military Times